aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 node.addBackend(appmesh.Backend.virtualService(virtualService));
 ```

 The `listeners` property can be left blank and added later with the `node.addListener()` method.
-The `serviceDiscovery ` must be specified when specifying a listener.
+The `healthcheck` and `timeout` properties are optional, but the `port` must be specified when specifying a listener.

 The `backends` property can be added with `node.addBackend()`.
 In the example, we define a virtual service and add it to the virtual node to allow egress traffic to other nodes.